Take the Next Step

-If you are a new History major, whether transferring in or starting here at Wright State, you will first meet with the chair of the department for a welcome and a handshake.
-All History majors are assigned a faculty advisor, one of the department’s professors who will guide you through your major program and provide advice regarding careers and graduate study.
+If you are a new history major, whether transferring in or starting here at Wright State, you will first meet with the chair of the department for a welcome and a handshake.
+All history majors are assigned a faculty advisor, one of the department’s professors who will guide you through your major program and provide advice regarding careers and graduate study.
 You are strongly encouraged to meet with your advisor at least each semester prior to scheduling your courses.
 Getting to know your advisor and your advisor getting to know you will help when it is time for letters of recommendation or if there is a problem with the university experience and you do not know where to turn for help.

-Are you a potential transfer student who wants to study History at Wright State?
+Are you a potential transfer student who wants to study history at Wright State?
 We have history transfer agreements with several community colleges across Ohio.
 We accept transfer credits from all regionally accredited institutions as well as all branches of the military.
 Furthermore, students can earn credit through Prior Learning Assessment, such as CLEP and AP.
 If you don’t see a transfer agreement for your institution, you can meet with an advisor to map an individualized pathway.

-The Director of Graduate Studies, Prof. Awad Halabi, advises all students in the thesis and course intensive plans.
+The Director of Graduate Studies, Awad Halabi, advises all students in the thesis and course intensive plans.
 Students should meet with him each semester to plan their courses.

-Prof. Paul Lockhart provides additional advising to any students pursuing the War and Society concentration.
+Paul Lockhart provides additional advising to any students pursuing the War and Society concentration.